Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.03.10 =
+* New: Add invisible recaptcha
+* New: Add frm_form_div_attributes action
+* Enhancement: Replace is_super_admin calls per WordPress recommendations
+* Enhancement: Add duplicated field right below original instead of at the end of the form
+* Fix: When importing entries, save IP from the imported CSV
+* Fix: Fix duplicate frm_verify ID error in forms
+* Fix: Fix squished customization panel showing up when clicking into some field settings
+* Fix: Run frm_validate_entry when there are errors
+* **Pro Version** *
+* New: Add format option to Text Lookup fields
+* Enhancement: Make file upload errors translatable
+* Enhancement: Pull translations based on the user locale in the WordPress profile
+* Enhancement: Allow show=city in frm-field-value shortcode
+* Fix: Update dropdown on form builder immediately when multi-select dropdown setting is changed
+* Fix: Don’t check JavaScript validation on page load
+* Fix: Don’t force placeholders in combo fields
+* Fix: Attach files from repeating sections to emails when the option is checked
+* Fix: Update rewrite endpoints when the view parameter changes to prevent 404s
+* Fix: Assume equals=1 when is_draft shortcode is missing the equals parameter
+* Fix: Import data correctly into Lookup Checkbox fields

 = 2.03.09 =
 * New: Add frmStartFormLoading and frmEndFormLoading jQuery events.